 The importance of preserving the night flyers

-Learning more about them and recognising their true value is an important step towards ensuring their conservation and safeguarding biodiversity.
+Learning more about them and recognising their importance is a crucial step towards ensuring their conservation and protecting biodiversity.

-Despite making up around 20% of all mammal species on the planet, the real characteristics of bats remain little known.
-Too often linked to the image of vampires, they are perceived as dangerous when they are fundamental to the maintenance of ecosystems.
+Although they represent around 20% of all mammal species on the planet, the true characteristics of bats remain little known.
+Often associated with the image of vampires, they are mistakenly perceived as dangerous, when in fact they are essential to the stability of ecosystems.

 Frequently asked questions about bats